MystenLabs/sui/doc/src/learn/sui-compared.md

 A traditional blockchain operates via a single broadcasted request and awaits approval of the transaction, polling the validators for an answer sometime later.
 Either end users or the gateway must do a little more work and then get: low latency and better security.
 Simple broadcast transactions are completed instantly.
 Remember, no private keys are ever exchanged.

 Each authority has weight according to standard Proof of Stake.
-Bonding their stake for the duration of the epoch.
+Bonding their stake for the duration of the transaction.
 If all goes well, get a small fee.
 If proved cheating, you sacrifice your stake.
 For example, equivocation  - or inconsistent/duplicate voting - will cost you your stake.

 ## Reads